Now available on U, U&Drama & Channel 4

 The original series followed the escapades of Detective Sergeant Jim Bergerac, a free-spirited yet troubled detective who finds himself working in Jersey, solving crimes whilst navigating the complexities of his personal life.
 Bergerac tackled cases ranging from catching jewel thieves to thwarting smugglers and even solving murders.

-The new series will see Bergerac “thrown into a knotty, high-stakes police investigation and challenged to his very core.”
-The series will also see the detective “forced to confront his demons, while trying to save his family and career”.
+Jim Bergerac is “thrown into a knotty, high-stakes police investigation and challenged to his very core.”
+The detective is also “forced to confront his demons, while trying to save his family and career.”

 When we meet Jim Bergerac he is a broken man, grappling with grief and alcoholism following his wife’s recent death.
 His mother-in-law, Charlie (Zoë Wanamaker), is concerned Jim isn’t putting his daughter Kim (Chloé Sweetlove) first and, when the daughter-in-law of wealthy businessman Arthur Wakefield (Philip Glenister) is murdered, Jim must fight through his personal struggles to become the formidable investigator he once was.

-Where Bergerac solved a different case in each episode in the original series, the new series will tell one single mystery that’s said to be “character-led” and spanning all six episodes.
+Where Bergerac solved a different case in each episode in the original series, the reimagined series tells one single mystery spanning all six episodes.

 Discover all the ways to watch